Texas Birth Injury Attorneys

 We understand the issues involved in fetal heart monitoring cases.
 We understand what records to review, how to isolate and identify lapses in communication, and what standard treatment protocols require of nurses, doctors in the labor and delivery room.

-To schedule a free consultation and discuss your case, contact birth injury attorney Hartley Hampton today.
+To schedule a free consultation and discuss your case, contact birth injury attorneys Hampton & King today.